guws0/guws/GUWS constitution.md

 		1. Shall own the GUWS discord server
 		2. Shall coordinate and manage the society
 		3. Shall chair committee meetings
-		4. Shall administrate the society Ko-fi page
-		5. Shall assist the Treasurer in managing the society Stripe account
+		4. Shall assist the Treasurer in managing the society Stripe account
 	3. Vice President
-		1. This role exists ceremonially for HEAR purposes only.
-The vice president and welfare officer are the same role.
+		1. Shall assist the president
+		2. Shall coordinate their own projects
 	4. Secretary
 		1. Shall book rooms for society purposes
 		2. Shall coordinate in-person events, including monthly events
+		3. Shall administrate the society Ko-fi page
+		4. Shall help coordinate general society function
 	5. Treasurer
 		1. Shall maintain a record of income and expenses
 		3. Shall be responsible for the bank account and keeping of bank statements